darthdie/gmnitron/README.md

 ```
 !establish (# of green ticks) (# of yellow ticks) (# of red ticks) (actors)
 Establishes the scene with the given number of ticks, and the 'actors' in the scene/round.
+Also works with mentions.

 !hand-off (from actor) (to actor)
 Hand off the scene to the given actor.

+!hand-off-to (to actor)
+Hands off the scene from the current user to actor.
+Used

 !advance
 Tick off the next box in the scene.

 !recap
 Give a recap of the scene and initiative.

+!introduce
+Adds an actor to the scene/initiative.

+!erase
+Removes an actor from the scene/initiative.
 ```

 #### Examples